Skip to main content

 Arbury Vs North Cambridge

 Bizarrely, in recent years, efforts at building a sense of community in Arbury have been replaced by rejecting the name as something beyond redemption and replacing it with 'North Cambridge'.
 People try to sell their houses under this name, and the Manor School, named after the Manor Farm, which carried the Arbury name within its boundaries in the form of two large fields - 'Arbury' and 'Arbury Field' - has also been eradicated and replaced by the 'North Cambridge Academy'.
-Much of this former farm land, which forms North Arbury, was lumped into the new King's Hedges electoral ward (formed out of the northern part of the original Arbury ward) in the mid-1970s by the city council and a new County Council electoral division in 1985, although King's Hedges - a fifty eight acre farm - was on the northern side of King's Hedges Road - and the original road simply led to it.
-The land on either side of Arbury Road actually forms North and South Ar
+Much of this former farm land, which forms what is logically and historically North Arbury, was lumped into the new King's Hedges electoral ward (formed out of the northern part of the original Arbury ward) in the mid-1970s by the city council and a new County Council electoral division in 1985, although King's Hedges - a fifty eight acre farm - was on the northern side of King's Hedges Road - and the original road simply led to it.
+The land north of Arbury Road, plus

 Arbury Through Time...